xmzhuo/saks-nf/README.md

 [Singularity](https://singularity.lbl.gov): Singularityware

 ### Notes
-* The "argument" in json does not support some operation for native variable !{var}; such as !{var%.txt}.
+The "argument" in json does not support some operation for native variable !{var}; such as !{var%.txt}.
 It aslo does not support sed for escaping special character, such as sed 's/\.*//' . <br />
-* You can run docker directly from "argument", such as "docker run --rm -v $(pwd):$(pwd) broadinstitute/gatk gatk", which can be used to run multiple docker in one process as long as your environment support docker; or "singularity exec docker://broadinstitute/gatk bash -c "gatk" if your environment support singularity.
-However, when encounter error it may not thraw an error message to terminate the process <br />
+You can run docker directly from "argument", such as "docker run --rm -v $(pwd):$(pwd) broadinstitute/gatk gatk", which can be used to run multiple docker in one process as long as your environment support docker <br />